 Michael Keeling and Joe Runde recently reported on their experiences instilling the practice of recording architecture decisions into their team [KR].
-Initially, Michael hoped that by simply recording decisions, this would lead to more clarity about their existing designs and improve overall system quality.
+Initially, Michael hoped that simply by recording decisions, this would lead to more clarity about their existing designs and improve overall systems' quality.
+I think they are on to something.

-When designers record their decisions, they lay down a track for others to follow and to retrospectively learn from.
+When designers record their decisions, they lay down a track for others to follow, and to retrospectively learn from.
 Each decision is "sign" along a unique design journey.
-Although initially it might be hard to sort out what decisions are worthy to record and to get others to actually write them, eventually there is a payoff.
+Although initially it might be hard to sort out what decisions are worthy to record and to get people to actually write them, eventually there is a payoff.

-If I accept that software design is always filled with a degree of uncertainty, any mark or track I lay down to show where I've been (even better if I include what I was thinking when I made a design choice) helps me and others around me support our design's evolution.
-At the very least, decisions over time create "sign" that others can trace backwards to better understand why the design currently is the way it is.
+If I accept that software design is always filled with some degree of uncertainty, any mark or track I lay down to show where I've been (even better if I include what I was thinking when I made a design choice) helps me and others around me support our design's evolution.
+These decisions could lead to collectively shared awareness of design choices and become the basis for creating a well-followed trail of collectively shared design heuristics.
+At the very least, those decisions over time create "sign" that others can trace backwards to better understand why the design currently is the way it is.

-And I suspect that the act of writing down design decisions might lead to more commonly shared heuristics, even if those heuristics aren't recorded.
+And I suspect that written design decisions might lead to more commonly shared heuristics, even if they aren't recorded.

 As patterns authors, we intentionally create waypoints-our patterns are points of interests along a design trail we hope others can traverse.
 But we shouldn't be content to only write in pattern forms.
 Patterns convey critical information so that others on similar journeys can learn about our design thinking.
-But we have an opportunity to offer our fellow designers much more.
+But I think we have an opportunity to offer our fellow designers much more.

 What if we were to tell more of our personal story as designers and pattern makers?
 We might describe what territory we've passed through, what systems we've designed or seen, and under what conditions they were designed.
-We might share how we discovered our software patterns and enumerate other potential waypoints that we spotted or were aware of but didn't include (and explain why).
-We might share where we'd like to travel-other design contexts that we are curious about.
-Or places where we are cautious or reluctant to recommend using our patterns.
-We could experiment with recording other heuristics that fill in gaps between, conflict with, augment, and mesh with our patterns.
-We might share how confidant we were about our patterns' utility or our perception of their relative value and how our perceptions have changed over time.
-Or we might be so bold as to rate our pattern trails with the recommended design experience required to traverse them successfully.
-While all this stuff is "outside" our patterns, it is important for other designers to know.
+Or, we might share how we discovered our software patterns and enumerate other potential waypoints that spotted or were aware of but didn't include (and why).
+We might share where we'd like to travel-other design contexts where we are curious, or not-places where we are cautious or reluctant to recommend using our patterns.
+We could experiment with recording other heuristics that fill in the gaps, conflict with, augment, and mesh with written our patterns.
+We might share how confidant we were about our patterns' utility or our perception of their relative value and whether that has changed over time.
+Or we might be so bold as to rate our pattern trails with recommended design experience required to traverse it successfully.
+While all this stuff is "outside" our patterns, I think it this is important information for designers to know.

 And yet, patterns are just a small part of a much larger body of design know how.
-Heuristics, like patterns, can be at various levels.
+Heuristics, like patterns, can be expressed at various levels.
 Some are small, simple acts.
 Others are bigger steps, taken at the beginning of a design journey.
 There are so many design heuristics.
 We pattern authors can't hope to mine, organize, or write about them all.
 Nor should that be our goal.